Mobile commerce: History

-Two major national commercial platforms for mobile commerce were launched in 1999: Smart Money in the Philippines, and NTT DoCoMo's i-Mode Internet service in Japan. i-Mode offered a revenue-sharing plan where NTT DoCoMo kept 9 per cent of the fee users paid for content, and returned 91 percent to the content owner.
+Two major national commercial platforms for mobile commerce were launched in 1999: Smart Money in the Philippines and NTT DoCoMo's I-Mode Internet service in Japan.
+I-Mode offered a revenue-sharing plan where NTT DoCoMo kept 9 per cent of the fee users paid for content, and returned 91 percent to the content owner.

-Mobile-commerce-related services spread rapidly in early 2000.
+Mobile-commerce-related services spread rapidly in the early 2000s.
 Norway launched mobile parking payments.
 Austria offered train ticketing via mobile devices.
 Japan offered mobile purchases of airline tickets.

 In April 2002, building on the work of the Global Mobile Commerce Forum (GMCF), the European Telecommunications Standards Institute (ETSI) appointed Joachim Hoffmann of Motorola to develop official standards for mobile commerce.
 In appointing Mr Hoffman, ETSI quoted industry analysts as predicting "that m-commerce is poised for such an exponential growth over the next few years that could reach US$200 billion by 2004".

 As of 2008, UCL Computer Science and Peter J. Bentley demonstrated the potential for medical applications on mobile devices.

-PDAs and cellular phones have become so popular that many businesses are beginning to use mobile commerce as a more efficient way to communicate with their customers.
+PDAs and cellular phones have become so popular that multiple businesses are beginning to use mobile commerce as a more efficient way to communicate with their customers.

 In order to exploit the potential mobile commerce market, mobile phone manufacturers such as Nokia, Ericsson, Motorola, and Qualcomm are working with carriers such as AT&T Wireless and Sprint to develop WAP-enabled smartphones.
 Smartphones offer fax, e-mail, and phone capabilities.

 "Profitability for device vendors and carriers hinges on high-end mobile devices and the accompanying killer applications," said Burchett.
 Perennial early adopters, such as the youth market, which are the least price sensitive, as well as more open to premium mobile content and applications, must also be a key target for device vendors.